New Orleans crime family: Carlos Marcello

 In 1981, Marcello, Aubrey W. Young (a former aide to Governor John J. McKeithen), Charles E. Roemer, II (former commissioner of administration to Governor Edwin Edwards), and two other men were indicted in the U.S. District Court for the Eastern District of Louisiana in New Orleans with conspiracy, racketeering, and mail and wire fraud in a scheme to bribe state officials to give the five men multimillion-dollar insurance contracts.
 The charges were the result of a Federal Bureau of Investigation probe known as BriLab.
 U.S. District Judge Morey Sear allowed the admission of secretly-recorded conversations that he said demonstrated corruption at the highest levels of state government.
 Marcello and Roemer were convicted, but Young and the two others were acquitted.
+In January 1982, Marcello was sentenced to seven years in federal prison.